local C launcher · pinned artifacts · shell out of the trust boundary

 5-minute quickstart

-This is the shortest clean path: install the launcher, point it at one real tool, verify the exact argv, then add a thin wrapper.
+This is the shortest clean path: install the launcher, point it at one real tool, inspect the launch chain, then add a thin wrapper.

 Do this first